-In an RCT, one group receives the intervention while the other group doesn't.
+In a randomised control trial, one group receives the intervention while the other group doesn't, and young people are randomly assigned to each group.
 By looking at both groups before and after you work to support young people, we can see the impact your programme has made.